Please rotate your device to landscape mode

-The ARC ‘Cool Buildings’ programme (CBP) addresses the pressing challenge of achieving thermal comfort in hot and humid climates.
+The ARC 'Cool Buildings' programme addresses the pressing challenge of achieving thermal comfort in hot and humid climates.
 It focuses on developing, testing, and disseminating innovative passive cooling solutions that are affordable, sustainable, and adaptable to local needs.
-ARC is a team of volunteers led by Andrew Simmonds of Simmonds.Mills (SM), a UK-based architectural R&D firm, in partnership with the Al-Mizan Children’s Ecovillage (CEV) in Tanzania, which serves as the first of several ARC-initiated potential field-testing R&D sites in Africa and Asia.
-The CEV management and staff provide ARC with facilities and collaborative capacity, acting as a hub for exemplar-building demonstration, community engagement, creative problem solving, knowledge and solutions dissemination.
+ARC is a team of volunteers led by Andrew Simmonds of Simmonds Mills, a UK-based architectural R&D firm, in partnership with the Al-Mizan Children's Ecovillage in Tanzania, which serves as the first of several ARC-initiated field-testing R&D sites in Africa and Asia.
+The Ecovillage management and staff provide ARC with facilities and collaborative capacity, acting as a hub for exemplar-building demonstration, community engagement, creative problem solving, knowledge and solutions dissemination.

 The project specifically targets two key markets: lower-income self-builders, who require affordable and accessible solutions to improve housing quality, and higher-income managed self-builders, who demand passive cooling innovations that can be integrated with modern building standards.
 By addressing the distinct needs of these market segments, the project ensures scalability and adoption across a wide socioeconomic spectrum.